selimchiki/AppleWatchFaces/readme.md

 - clean up title table cell ( tighten height )
 - add decorator themes to main selector table
 - make new button ( debug only )  that regenerates all the default thumbnails
+- bug when rendering text items < 12 ( IE 6 or 4 showg wrong numbers )
+- fix the need for always having a spacer as first item ( better top level scale / drawing )